Freshly/Behave/README.md

 ### What is Behave
 **Behave** is a lightweight, flexible swift library designed to help iOS developers write simple BDD (UI Tests) that execute quickly.
-*Note:Included in the ExampleApp is a side by side comparison of a test written in XCTestUI vs. Behave*
+*Note: Included in the ExampleApp is a side by side comparison of a test written in XCTestUI vs. Behave*

 # Installation:
 ### CocoaPods